kasssi29/crm-clients-manufacturing-node/README.md

 ## 💻 Frontend Recommendations
 For the frontend, i recommend using **React** or **Vue** to build a responsive, user-friendly interface that integrates with this API.
-A frontend implementation for this CRM will be developed and published in the same GitHub account as this repository.

 ---